 top of page

-I prepared a very special 2-hour class to cover and recap the main skills and movements I teach to my beginner students.
-Things they should understand and master before taking more advanced classes.
+I’ve also designed a special 2-hour class to recap the core skills and movements that all my beginner students should understand and master before moving on to more advanced levels.
+(There is a link at the end of this article)

 MUSICALITY:

-• Be able to identify the downbeat (strong beat) of each musical bar.
+• Be able to identify the downbeat (the strong beat) in each musical bar.

-• Be able to match the music rhythms with the 3-step forró patterns.
+• Match the rhythms in the music with the 3-step forró patterns.

-• Be able to dance in time, in a musical way.
+• Dance in time, in a way that feels musical and natural.

 CORPOREALITY:

-• Have a good natural posture (upright, but not tense or forced).
+• Maintain good posture (upright but relaxed, not tense or forced).

-• Have a neutral style and body language as a starting point.
+• Begin with a neutral style and body language.

 EMBRACE:

-• Know the traditional forró embrace position (details in the class).
+• Know the traditional forró embrace position (details covered in class).

-• Be responsible for your own weight (and your arms weight).
+• Take responsibility for your own weight and the weight of your arms.

 PARTNER RELATIONSHIP:

-• Always be looking for reciprocity when it comes to personal space.
+• Always seek reciprocity when it comes to personal space.

 BALANCE & WEIGHT TRANSFER:

-• Be aware and in control of how to move body weight from one side to the other, front and back, or diagonally.
+• Be aware of how to move your body weight from side to side, front to back, or diagonally, while staying in control.

 REPERTOIRE OF BASIC STEPS:

-• Side basic step in 1 or 2 tempos (with either 1 or 3 steps).
+• Side basic step in 1 or 2 tempos (either with 1 or 3 steps).

-• Be able to transition between these basic steps.
+• Be able to transition smoothly between these basic steps.

-• Clockwise turn in close position (at least 180 degrees).
+• Execute a clockwise turn in close position (at least 180 degrees).

-• Cycle of simple turns (with hand variations).
+• Practice a cycle of simple turns with hand variations.

 Do you want to learn more about all these topics?